For decision-makers · L&D / training manager

 Fund the platform you run — a fundamentals cert is the cheapest alignment you can buy

 Cloud is where a training budget quietly doubles: it is tempting to certify both platforms.
-The honest move is to buy the low-cost fundamentals credential broadly for alignment across staff who touch the platform, then fund exactly one associate track — the one your workloads run on.
+The question to settle first is which platform your workloads actually run on, because funding parallel associate tracks per seat doubles the spend without doubling anything the team can do.
 Paying for both associate tracks per seat is how a program overspends without adding capability.

 Low-cost Azure-side alignment — useful broadly, including for non-cloud staff who need shared vocabulary.